christiskatsouris/christiskatsouris/README.md

 📫 How to reach me: christiskatsouris@gmail.com

-I am a Postdoctoral Researcher at the Department of Economics, University of Helsinki.

-Previously, I was a Visiting Lecturer in Economics at the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [University of Exeter Business School](http://business-school.exeter.ac.uk/), from September 2022 to September 2023.

 <!--
 **christiskatsouris/christiskatsouris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.